betrybe/manual-arquiteto-moderno/translation_en/chapter_03_EN.md

 - Players do not change their email, name, and position, and it is only possible to score one goal at a time.
 Note that the creation of setter methods is not essential for these attributes.
 - The outgoing year may be empty, but, when filled, it must be after the date of entry;
-- Only the team (represented by the class `Team`) is responsible for managing the players (`Player`), i.e., it will be necessary to create methods to add players to the team.
+- Only the team (represented by the `Team` class) is responsible for managing the players (`Player`), i.e., it will be necessary to create methods to add players to the team.

-Let’s work in the class `Team`.
+Let’s work in the `Team` class.
 We will have to create a method to add multiple players (`Player`) to `Team`.
 We will also need a method (get) that returns players.
 It is important to validate the players’ entry since it does not make sense to add a null player.
-We must also ensure that only the class `Team` adds/removes players.
+We must also ensure that only the `Team` class adds/removes players.
 To do that, we must ensure this class returns a read-only list; otherwise, we will have encapsulation issues.
 One solution would be to return a list as in the following example:

 ```java
 import java.util.ArrayList;